 Note: Changing the name causes a domain address format RSCN to be issued.

 To customize the name, follow these steps:

-1. Enter the switchName command with the new name in quotes.
+- 1. Enter the switchName command followed by the new name in double quotes... swDir:admin> "swModularSwitch5" Committing configuration... swModularSwitch5:admin> - 2.
+Record the new name for future reference.

-'''

-swDir:admin> switchName "swDirector5"

-Committing configuration...

-Done.

-swDirector5:admin

-'''

-2. Record the new name for future reference.

 Customizing a chassis name